hcientist/OnlinePythonTutor/wishlist.md

 - if there's an infinite loop (or execution runs too long), still trace and render the first 1,000 steps instead of just returning an error, so users can see which parts of their code led to the too-long execution ([GitHub Issue](https://github.com/pgbovine/OnlinePythonTutor/issues/265))
 - implement *backend* breakpoints (like the Python #break annotation) for all other languages, so that overly-long execution traces don't get generated even for larger pieces of code
   - right now there are breakpoints in the frontend, but that doesn't help when the backend already executes for > 1,000 steps; we need breakpoints in the backend (likely implement as comment annotations or GUI clicks in the code editor gutter) to really clamp down on overly-long executions
-- more reliable and faster server-side execution for non-Python backends
 - it's a known problem that lots of users try to enter code that's too long and/or runs for too many steps. maybe offer suggestions for users to heuristically shorten their code
   - e.g., make certain variable values smaller for running loops fewer times, make strings shorter, numbers smaller, etc. to get at the heart of the algorithm at play
   - this likely involves analyzing both the static code *and* the dynamic execution trace
+- more reliable and faster server-side execution for non-Python backends

 ## Custom Data Rendering

+The core issue here is that Python Tutor now has a fixed rendering algorithm (with a small set of toggle options), which I designed heuristically to meet [common introductory teaching use cases](unsupported-features.md#read-this-first).
+However, instructors in particular want more flexibility in what and how to render their data.

 - displaying large data structures by summarizing or truncating them (e.g., [1, 2, ..., 998, 999, 1000]), with clickable expansions
   - more generally, think about semantic zooming, overview+detail, or Table Lens (see Pirolli, Card, et al.)